-The seasonal time change creates a higher risk for injuries at work.
-Employers and staff should be aware of the possible effects on safety caused by the loss of sleep brought on by the daylight saving time changes.
+Are you prepared for the time change this weekend?
+The seasonal time change creates a higher risk for injuries at work due to the effect caused by the loss of sleep brought on by the daylight saving time changes.

 Snow removal operations can result in serious injuries or fatalities — particularly while removing ice or snow from rooftops and other building structures such as decks.
 Understanding these serious hazards, OSHA has a pamphlet for employers and workers involved in snow and ice removal activities.

 A winter weather emergency policy should be part of a comprehensive business emergency preparedness program that gives employees guidelines on what to expect during severe weather events.